GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

 </div>

 You can control video dimensions using JavaScript or CSS.
-JavaScript libraries and plugins such as [FitVids](http://fitvidsjs.com/) make it possible to maintain appropriate size and aspect ratio, even for videos from YouTube and other sources.
+JavaScript libraries and plugins such as [FitVids](http://fitvidsjs.com/) (outside the scope fo this article) make it possible to maintain appropriate size and aspect ratio, even for videos from YouTube and other sources.

-Use [CSS media
-queries](/web/fundamentals/design-and-ux/responsive/#css-media-queries) to
-specify the size of elements depending on the viewport dimensions; `max- width:
+For simple uses like the ones I'm describing here, use [CSS media queries](/web/fundamentals/design-and-ux/responsive/#css-media-queries) to specify the size of elements depending on the viewport dimensions; `max-width:
 100%` is your friend.

 For media content in iframes (such as YouTube videos), try a responsive approach